maelstrom-software/maelstrom/doc/book/head/src/broker.md

 # maelstrom-broker

-The `maelstrom-broker` is the coordinator and scheduler for a Maelstrom cluster.
-In order to have a cluster, there must be a broker.
+The `maelstrom-broker` is the coordinator for a Maelstrom cluster. it is responsible for scheduling work onto nodes in the cluster.
 The broker must be started before clients and workers, as the clients and workers connect to the broker, and will exit if they can't establish a connection.